Travel Trailer Battery Charge

 Fully discharging these batteries may damage or even wreck them.
 In addition, they need accurate control of charging voltage and minimum state of charge.
 Furthermore, individual cell monitoring and balancing are mandatory.

-How to tell caravan battery charge – energy monitoring
+How to tell travel trailer battery charge – energy monitoring

 For all but starter batteries there’s only one reliable way of knowing battery state of charge.
 It does not give an exact measure but its close enough for RV use.
 It works much as you track money.
 Count what comes in.
 Deduct what goes out (and the bank’s charge for storage).
 That left is what you have.
 Ensuring it’s always in credit equally assures battery happiness.
 It’s like fuel gauges that show instant usage – as well as totals.